Using Mindfulness to Cope with Trauma

 Types of Trauma Bonding Situations/ Environments

 There are many types of abusive situations in which trauma bonding can occur, and emotional attachments are common in abusive situations.
-They are nothing to be ashamed of, as they result from our brains looking for survival methods. it is most likely to happen in a situation where the abuser makes a point of expressing love to the person they are abusing, and where they act as if the abuse will not happen again after each time, it does.
-It’s that combination of abuse and positive reinforcement that creates the trauma bond or the feeling of the abused that the abuser isn’t all bad.
+They are nothing to be ashamed of, as they result from our brains looking for survival methods.
+It is most likely to happen in a situation where the abuser makes a point of expressing love to the person they are abusing, and where they act as if the abuse will not happen again after each time, it does.
+It’s that combination of abuse and positive reinforcement that creates the trauma bond or the feeling of the abuse that the abuser isn’t all bad.
 This dynamic causes the victim to feel that the only safe place is with their abuser who has their best interest in mind.

 Most common types of trauma bonding: